Documentation Index

 If the edge uses a tunnel_group backend (identified by labels):

-• Forward traffic to each internal domain using the forward-internal action and fall through with the forward-internal action.
+forward-internal action and fall through with the forward-internal action.

-• Run the agent or create a cloud endpoint with that internal domain to receive traffic.
+- Run the agent or create a Cloud Endpoint with that internal domain to receive traffic.

 Example Policy (HTTPS):